Red-J/PS4-AvatarDumperInjector_V2/README.md

 You must use a bin loader to use it at the moment

 The payload will check if an USB key is connected and contain "Avatar_Inject" folder.

+Files needed in Avatar_Inject folder:avatar.png,avatar64.dds,avatar128.dds,avatar260.dds,avatar440.dds

 Change since v1:
 -The payload loop to wait your usb key